jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (e) prescribe, or provide for the approval of, forms, documents, and records for the purposes of the rules:
   (f) make transitional and savings provisions for the purposes of implementing any rule; and for the purposes of determining the expiry date of licences under section 23(4).
 (5) An ordinary rule may incorporate or apply, with any necessary modifications, a regulation or order or notice made or given under the Transport Act 1962 or Part 2 of the Transport (Vehicle and Driver Registration and Licensing) Act 1986 or Part 17.
-(6) An ordinary rule is a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
+(6) An ordinary rule (except for an ordinary rule made by an Order in Council under section 152A(1))— (a) is a disallowable instrument for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act; but
+  (b) is not a legislative instrument for the purposes of the Legislation Act 2012 (see section 161(3) of this Act).
 (7) If a bylaw of a local authority is inconsistent with or repugnant to any ordinary rules in force in the same locality, the rules override the bylaws.
 (8) Despite section 28 of the State Sector Act 1988, the Minister may not delegate his or her power to make ordinary rules under this Act.